Hou Hsiao-hsien: Life and career

 Hou's films have been awarded top prizes from prestigious international festivals such as the Venice Film Festival, Cannes Film Festival, Berlin Film Festival, Hawaii International Film Festival and the Nantes Three Continents Festival.
 Six of his films to date have been nominated for the Palme d'Or (best film award) at the Cannes Film Festival.
 Hou was voted "Director of the Decade" for the 1990s in a poll of American and international critics put together by The Village Voice and Film Comment.

 He contributed two songs to the soundtrack of Dust of Angels, a film he produced.

 He directed the Japanese film Café Lumière (2003) for the Shochiku studio as an homage to Yasujirō Ozu; the film premiered at a festival commemorating the centenary of Ozu's birth.
 The film deals with themes reminiscent of Ozu—tensions between parents and children and between tradition and modernity—in Hou's typically indirect manner.
 His 2005 film Three Times features three stories of love set in 1911, 1966 and 2005 using the same actors, Shu Qi and Chang Chen.

 In August 2006, Hou embarked on his first Western project.
 Filmed and financed entirely in France, Flight of the Red Balloon (2007) is the story of a French family as seen through the eyes of a Chinese student.
 The film is the first part in a series of films sponsored by the Musée d'Orsay and stars Juliette Binoche.
 In 2010, Hou directed the 3D short film for the Taipei Pavilion at the Expo 2010 Shanghai China.

 Hou has also had some acting experience, appearing as the lead in fellow Taiwanese New Wave auteur Edward Yang's 1984 film Taipei Story.
 He starred as Lung, a former minor league baseball star who is stuck operating an old-style fabric business, longing for his past days of glory.
 Lung becomes alienated from his girlfriend and tries to find his way in Taipei.
 Hou also had a small role in the 2013 Chinese comedy-drama film Young Style, about a group of teenagers in high school.

 In 2015, Hou won the Best Director award at the Cannes Film Festival for The Assassin (2015).

 Films directed

-To date, Hou has directed a total of 18 feature films, and three short film segments of omnibus films, which leads to a total 21 films he directed.
+Prior to his retirement, Hou directed a total of 18 feature films, and three short film segments of omnibus films, which leads to a total of 21 films.
 Out of the 21 films he has directed, he has written or co-written 11 of those films in addition to writing or co-writing 10 other films directed by other filmmakers, including Taipei Story (1985) (Dir.
 Edward Yang), Heartbreak Island (1995) (Dir.
 Hsiao-ming Hsu) and My Favorite Season (1985) (Dir.
 Kun Hao Chen).